thybag/quick-spot/readme.md

 * `quickspot:start` - Fired each time a quickspot search is triggered.
 * `quickspot:end` - Fired each time a quickspot search completes.
+* `quickspot:showresults` - whenever result container is displayed
+* `quickspot:hideresults` - whenever results container is hidden
-* `quickspot:activate` - Fired whenever quickspot gets focus.
+* `quickspot:activate` - Fired whenever a quickspot item is invoked
 * `quickspot:select` - Fired whenever a result in quickspot is selected
 * `quickspot:result` - Fired whenever a quickspot displays some results
 * `quickspot:noresults` - Fired whenever a quickspot search finds no results.